-Revised Capital Framework introduces supplementary leverage ratio for Advanced approach banking organizations.
+The Revised Capital Framework includes a supplementary leverage ratio requirement for Advanced approach banking organizations.
 Under amendments to the Revised Capital Framework, the U.S. federal bank regulatory agencies approved a final rule that implements the supplementary leverage ratio aligned with the definition of leverage established by the Basel Committee.
-The supplementary leverage ratio compares Tier 1 capital to a measure of leverage exposure, defined as the sum of our quarterly average assets less certain deductions plus certain off-balance-sheet exposures, including a measure of derivatives exposures and commitments.
-The Revised Capital Framework requires a minimum supplementary leverage ratio of 5.0% (comprised of the minimum requirement of 3.0% and a 2.0% buffer) for U.S. banks deemed to be Global Systemically Important Banks (G-SIBs), effective on January 1, 2018.
+The supplementary leverage ratio compares Tier 1 capital to a measure of leverage exposure, which consists of total daily average assets for the quarter and certain off-balance-sheet exposures, less certain balance sheet deductions.
+The Revised Capital Framework requires a minimum supplementary leverage ratio of 5.0% (consisting of the minimum requirement of 3.0% and a 2.0% buffer) for U.S. bank holding companies deemed to be G-SIBs, effective on January 1, 2018.

-As of June 2015, our supplementary leverage ratio on a fully phased-in basis was 5.7%.
-For additional information on our supplementary leverage ratio on a fully phased-in basis, see "Equity Capital Management and Regulatory Capital - Supplementary Leverage Ratio," in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q.
+As of September 2017, our supplementary leverage ratio on both a fully phased-in basis and using transitional Tier 1 capital was 6.1%.
+For additional information on our supplementary leverage ratio on a fully phased-in basis, see "Equity Capital Management and Regulatory Capital - Supplementary Leverage Ratio" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q. For additional information on our supplementary leverage ratio on a transitional basis, see our FFIEC 101 Report, "Regulatory Capital Reporting for Institutions Subject to the Advanced Capital Adequacy Framework."